Megan Jean and the KFB

-Megan Jean and the KFB is the husband and wife musical duo Megan Jean and Byrne Klay, originally based in Charleston, South Carolina.
+Megan Jean and the KFB (Klay Family Band) is an American folk punk band, originally consisting of vocalist and multi instrumentalist Megan Jean and her husband, upright bassist and banjo player Byrne Klay, based in Charleston, South Carolina.
 The band is known for its eclectic sound and unique instrumentation, referring to themselves as “Like a metal band if it was 1927.”
 Since 2004 they’ve toured continuously, performing together at more than 2000+ shows, festivals, and various gigs.

 After more than 15 years as a duo, by late 2021 “the KFB” added a third member to their band, drummer Tommy Bailey, and began playing and touring as a trio, calling themselves Megan Jean’s Secret Family.
 By 2023, they’d added a fourth member to their lineup: Young Bill.

 Megan Jean’s Secret Family is now: Megan Jean (lead vocals, bass) and Byrne Klay (guitar, vocals), along with Tommy Bailey (drums & keys, vocals) and Young Bill (guitar, vocals) now added to the original husband and wife “KFB” lineup.
 The band is currently based out of the northern Appalachian mountains/western Maryland.

 Music

 Jean and Klay met in New York in 2004 and almost immediately hit the road together, beginning their “endless tour,” and calling themselves Megan Jean and the Klay Family Band (or KFB).
 Performing original songs led by Jean's gutsy vocals and often dark lyrics and melodic sensibility, the band began developing a devoted fanbase in local clubs and venues.
+Their earlier work has been described as an example of steampunk music.

 The two sold most of their belongings and booked their own tour, beginning in fall 2007, spending 14 months completely transient until settling down in Charleston.
 They released their first album, Autumn, in 2007, and their second, Dead Woman Walking, in 2010 under the label Guts and Know How Records.
 They subsequently began touring full-time across the eastern United States.

 They self-released their second full-length album, The Devil Herself in February 2013.
 While writing songs for the band's second album, the two appeared in more than 200 performances in 2011 in 32 states, opened for acts including Shovels & Rope and appeared on the PBS music travel series Music Voyager.

 They released their third full-length album, Tarantistas, in 2018.
 During the nearly two decades that the husband and wife duo have been singing, recording, and touring, they have performed together in more than 2000+ shows.